Why attend as Buyer?

 - Untapped consumer spending potential.

-Why textiles from Africa?
+Why mangoes and cassava from West Africa?

 Why technology from Africa?